2025 Global ESSAY PRIZE

 If for any reason you miss the 30 June deadline you will have an opportunity to make a late entry, under two conditions:

-a) A late entry fee of 20.00 USD must be paid by credit card within twenty-four hours of the original deadline; and
+b) A late entry fee of 25.00 GBP (for the seven day extension) or 75.00 GBP (for the twenty-one day extension) must be paid by credit card within twenty-four hours of the missed deadline.

 To pay for late entry, a registrant need only log into his or her account, select the relevant option and provide the requested payment information.